metabronx/mais-access/README.md

 # MAIS Access and Authentication Gem

-A simple gem that enforces HTTP Basic Authentication with users registered with the `mais ~ accounts` application.
+A simple gem that enforces HTTP Basic Authentication with users registered with the `mais-accounts` application.

 ## License